miguelamado92/core/README.md

 mv .env.example .env
 ```

-Make changes as required to your environment variables, including adding API keys for the required services above.
+Make changes as required to your environment variables, including adding API keys for the required services.
+There are also some configuration options related to the preloading test data that can be useful for running in development.

-Clone the <a href="https://github.com/belcoda/migrations" target="_blank">migrations repo</a>, configure the environment variables, and run the migrations and seeds.
+Once you've got your env vars sorted, run `npm run db:migrate:latest` to run your migration up in the database.

 `npm run dev`